Karnav123/webpage/Readme.md

-This webpage has been developed using HTML, CSS, Bootstrap and JavaScript.
+This website has been developed using HTML, CSS, Bootstrap and JavaScript.

-This webpage can be accessed at http://home.iitb.ac.in/~sudhakark/.
+Please visit http://home.iitb.ac.in/~sudhakark/ to access this website.